FastTrackOrg/FastTrack/readme.md

 ## Documentation

 User documentation can be found [here](http://www.fasttrack.sh/UserManual/docs/intro.html) with video tutorials, examples, and an extended description of the software.
-Developer documentation can be found [here](http://www.fasttrack.sh/API/index.html), it contains information to set up a development environment and the API of FastTrack.
+Developer documentation can be found [here](http://www.fasttrack.sh/API/index.html).
+It contains information to set up a development environment and the API of FastTrack.

 ## Examples
 ![alt text](docs/user/assets/example.gif)

 ## Contributing

-If you want to contribute to FastTrack, please follow the [guidelines](contributing.md), any contribution or idea is welcome.
+If you want to contribute to FastTrack, please follow the [guidelines](contributing.md).
+Any contribution or idea is welcome.

 ## Get help

-If you need help, please contact benjamin.gallois@fasttrack.sh or [gitter](https://gitter.im/fasttracksh).
+If you need help, please contact benjamin.gallois@fasttrack.sh or open an issue on GitHub.

+## Citation

+You can cite FastTrack [Gallois, Benjamin, and Raphaël Candelier.
+"FastTrack: An open-source software for tracking varying numbers of deformable objects."
+PLoS computational biology 17.2 (2021): e1008697.](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008697).